berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section06 Python Interpreter.md

 ### Ifs

 An important aspect of Python, born of its dedication to readable code, is its usage of INDENTATION.
-In most other languages, including Racket, indentation is not an issue, since these languages ignore the number of spaces, and instead use spaces to delimit symbols, numbers and words.
+In most other languages, including Scheme, indentation is not an issue, since these languages ignore the number of spaces, and instead use spaces to delimit symbols, numbers and words.
 However, in Python, the number of spaces at the beginning of a line is important.